-- Keep teeth and/or splint clean.
+- Keep teeth clean.
 Brush gently twice a day.

-- Your child may have soft foods only for _____ days.
+- Eat only soft foods for at least for 2 to 3 weeks.
 Examples include yogurt, mashed potatoes, soup, gelatin, and pudding.
 Avoid foods that are very hot or very cold.

-- Do not play contact sports until the doctor or nurse says it is okay.
+- Do not play contact sports until the dentist says it is OK.

 Follow Up Appointments

-- The temporary filling comes loose or comes off.
+- the temporary filling comes loose or falls out

-- Your child has a lot of bleeding or pain.
+- there is a lot of bleeding or pain at the injured site